dnzmarcio/ewoc/README.md

 Tighiouart, M., Liu, Y., & Rogatko, A. (2014).
 Escalation with overdose control using time to toxicity for cancer phase I clinical trials.
 PloS one, 9(3), e93070.

-Tighiouart, M., Cook-Wiens, G., & Rogatko, A. (2017).
-A Bayesian Adaptive Design for Cancer Phase I Trials Using a Flexible Range of Doses.
-Journal of Biopharmaceutical Statistics, (just-accepted).
+Tighiouart, M., Cook-Wiens, G., & Rogatko, A. (2018).
+A Bayesian adaptive design for cancer phase I trials using a flexible range of doses.
+Journal of biopharmaceutical statistics, 28(3), 562-574.

+Diniz, M. A., Tighiouart, M., & Rogatko, A. (2019).
+Comparison between continuous and discrete doses for model based designs in cancer dose finding.
+PloS one, 14(1).